AHA726 - Humanitarian Assistance Internship

 Timelines for the Internship are to be negotiated with the Host Organisation by the student, as part of the process of securing the Internship.
-These are then presented to the Academic Supervisor and Experiential Learning Officer.
+These are then presented to the Academic Supervisor and Student Mobility Office.

 Internship units offer students an opportunity to gain first-hand work experience in a region or employment sector closely associated with topics studied at university, and to explore the practical applications of their academic study.
 In this internship unit, students are expected to complete a minimum of 487.5 hours (65 x 7.5) or 13 weeks full-time (or part time equivalent) of work experience in an organisation associated with humanitarian assistance operations.
 The unit provides a framework for student assessment of their knowledge, skills and work choices in relation to the practices and implementation of selected topics in Humanitarian Assistance.